Practice Foundation

 Funding

 Awards range from $5,000 to $20,000 (USD).
+We typically fund 1-3 projects a year.

-TimelineApplications due: Fall 2024, Awards granted: February, 2025
+TimelineApplications due: December 02, 2024.
+Awards granted: February, 2025

 FundingAwards range from $5,000 to $20,000 (USD).
+We typically fund 1-3 projects a year.

+TimelineApplications due: December 02, 2024.
 Awards granted: February, 2025

-FundingAwards range from $5,000 to $20,000 (USD)
+FundingAwards range from $5,000 to $20,000 (USD).
+We typically fund 1-3 projects a year.

 The Practice Grant seeks to open access and expand approaches to landscape design by funding individuals and groups committed to alternative practices.
-Grants are awarded to applicants developing land-based* work and is offered in support of applied research and realized projects.
+Grants are awarded to applicants developing land-based* work and are offered in support of applied research and realized projects.
 The Practice Grant aims to bridge the gap between often informal land-based methods and professional practice.
 The Practice Grant was initiated to encourage alternative forms of land-based practice by providing funding and a network of support and exchange to Grantees.
 To practice is to repeat, to do, to act.
 It encompasses action and embraces momentum.

 The Practice Grant aims to expand ...